- It rises to a peak, called the systolic pressure, at the height of the contraction of each heartbeat as the heart pumps blood out.

 - I will therefore offer a simple yet most sincere thank you from the bottom of my heart.

 - And she genuinely, from the bottom of her heart, gave herself.

 - Fall in love with.Oraciones de ejemplo

-fall in love with, fall for, be smitten byinformal fall head over heels for, be swept off one's feet by, develop a crush on
+fall in love with, fall for, become infatuated with, be smitten byinformal fall head over heels for, be swept off one's feet by, develop a crush on

 - Our thoughts were turning lightly toward love and we were losing our heart to the boy/girl next door.